Ran-n/Scripts/README.md

 ### metadata
 > Galego

-Script que permite meter metadata nun ficheiro que comece por *#!*.
+Script que permite meter metadata nun ficheiro que comece por "#!".
 Esta metadata corresponde co autor, data de creación e última edición.
-Para obter información sobre o uso executar *metadata -?/-a/--axuda*.
+Para obter información sobre o uso executar "metadata -?/-a/--axuda".

 > English

-Script that allows you to create metatada to a file that starts with *#!*.
+Script that allows you to create metatada to a file that starts with "#!".
 Said metadata includes: author, time of creation and time of last edit.
-To more info about usage execute the following *metadata -?/-a/--axuda*.
+To more info about usage execute the following "metadata -?/-a/--axuda".

 <!--- -->

 ### pomodoro